Kansas Motorcycle Accident Lawyer

 Your recovery can be a long and difficult process.
 Getting justice shouldn't be.
 The problem is many insurance companies blame motorcyclists for causing accidents involving other vehicles, even when the evidence shows that isn't the case.
 These companies cling to an outdated - and false - perception that motorcyclists are reckless drivers who put themselves and others at risk.
 What's frustrating is many people in Kansas who do not ride motorcycles might share this stereotypical belief that motorcyclists are daredevils.
 The insurance companies will try to use that to their advantage when dealing with accident claims.

 We know the truth.
 We know that most motorcyclists are safe, law-abiding citizens who obey the rules of the road.
-That's why our Kansas motorcycle accident attorneys at Bretz & Young vigorously fight for the rights of injured motorcyclists in Wichita, Liberal, Salina and other communities throughout the state.
+That’s why our Kansas motorcycle accident attorneys at Bretz & Young in Hutchinson, Salina, Wichita, Garden City, and Dodge City vigorously fight for the rights of injured motorcyclists throughout the state.
 Contact us today and learn how we can help you.

 Legal issues involving Kansas motorcycle accidents